 Legs aching, I convinced myself I could make it around the next bend in the trail before stopping to rest.
 Just as I mustered up the resolve, my son bounded past me with all the exuberance you would expect from an eleven-year-old.
 We were halfway through our hike along the rim of a beautiful canyon.
 Despite my fatigue, I had to smile.
 I had to thank the Lord.
 This was turning out to be one of the best weekends of this kid’s life.
 This weekend was a milestone on my son’s road to biblical manhood.

 I had proposed the weekend expedition into the mountains a few weeks before in order to build up some anticipation.
 It almost backfired.
-The prospect of a father/son camping trip was enough to ignite his imagination into dreams of pioneering grandeur—he was so excited that I began to worry the reality could never live up to his expectations.
+The prospect of a father/son camping trip was enough to ignite his imagination into dreams of pioneering grandeur.
+He was so excited that I began to worry the reality could never live up to his expectations.
 But we planned and schemed and prepped and were soon ready for our adventure.
-To be clear, I did not bill this trip as mere vacation.
+To be clear, I did not bill this trip as a mere vacation.
 I had bigger plans in mind.
-I was aiming for a trip that would have lasting spiritual impact.
+I was aiming for a trip that would have a lasting spiritual impact.

 Soul-Work to Do